 Graphic EQ pedals feature graphic EQ interfaces.
-They pedals have set frequency points (typically octaves apart) with amplitude sliders to adjust the boost or cut of each set frequency.
+These pedals have set frequency points (typically octaves apart) with amplitude sliders to adjust the boost or cut of each set frequency.

 The MXR M108S Ten Band EQ (link to check the price on Amazon) is a ten-band graphic EQ pedal.
 Each of its bands is an octave apart, starting at 31.25 Hz and ending at 16,000 Hz.

-It also acts a boost pedal with a volume control and make-up gain.
+It also acts as a boost pedal with volume control and make-up gain.

 We can visualize the EQ curve by simply looking at the MXR Ten Band EQ.

 MXR is featured in My New Microphone’s Top 11 Best Guitar/Bass Effects Pedal Brands To Know & Use.